Asterolasia buxifolia: Description

 Asterolasia buxifolia is a spindly shrub that typically grows to a height of 1–2 m with its stems covered with star-shaped hairs.
 The leaves are leathery and egg-shaped with the narrower end towards the base, 5–18 mm long and 3–10 mm wide on a petiole 2–7 mm long.
 The upper surface of the leaves is glabrous but the lower surface is covered with star-shaped hairs.
 The flowers are arranged singly in leaf axils, each flower on a pedicel up to 1–1.5 mm long.
 The five petals are yellow, elliptical, 6–7 mm long and covered with star-shaped hairs on the back.

 Taxonomy

 This species was first described in 1863 by George Bentham who published the description in Flora Australiensis.

 Distribution and habitat

 Asterolasia buxifolia is only known from a single site near the River Lett where it grows among granite rocks in forest in the Central Tablelands of eastern New South Wales.

 Conservation status

 This plant was only rediscovered in 2000 and little is known about it.
 It is listed as "endangered" under the New South Wales Government Biodiversity Conservation Act 2016.
 The main threats to the species include weed invasion, habitat disturbance and grazing by rabbits, hares and livestock.
+As of September 2023, it is listed as critically endangered under the EBPC Act.